Full-Time Farm Crew

 Ability to lift 35 lbs repeatedly

-Bonus Skills (not required):
+Bonus skills (not required):

 Restaurant, farmers market, or grocery store experience

-How to Apply & Hiring Process
+How to Apply

 Application review

-15-minute phone screening
+30-minute phone screening

 Full interview (virtual via Zoom/FaceTime)